 Working in an office.
 It demands a lot from your body and mind.
 It’s not natural in fact to be sitting down for 7 hours a day.
 Our bodies are made to move, to be outside and eat seasonally.
 The back pain, the stomach fat that you cannot shift, the mental and physical exhaustion, its unavoidable right?
-You have no free time, you have no energy and you grab food on the go when you can.
+Is there a way to remain healthy and lower body fat in the office?

 I mean when do you get a chance to exercise and eat healthily?
 You are busy from the second you sit at your desk to the second you rush out of the door to catch the train.
 Well, I am here to tell you that it is very possible to stay lean, feel healthy and supercharge your energy with not a huge amount of effort on your part.

 Step forward the ‘lunch break routine‘.
 Yes, your lunch break is the very best time to raise your heart rate, increase your stamina, burn fat and improve your health.